Tuplanolla/contents/README.md

 Now the index can't be used anymore.

 	[user@arch /tmp]$ indefinix find meaning
-	Failed to find an index.
+	Failed to find the index "INDEX".
 	[user@arch /tmp]$ echo $?
 	1